-Read on to learn what defines a safe VPN and which providers fit the description.
-Then you’ll have no trouble picking the perfect service for secure browsing and geo-block bypassing.
+Read on to learn what defines the safest VPNs and which service providers fit the description.
+Then you’ll have no trouble picking the best VPN for security while browsing and geo-block bypassing.

 5 most secure VPNs: shortlist

-- The best secure VPN for frugal buyers9.0
+- The best VPN for security with exceptionally low prices9.0

-- Safe VPN with a substantial price tag8.7
+- Secure VPN with a substantial price tag8.8

 What features are crucial for a secure VPN?